SammanTyata/Proposal/README.md

 **Monetization Model:**

-1. Partnerships with Local Businesses: OEer promotions or exclusive deals for users who check-in or review local businesses.
+1. Partnerships with Local Businesses: Offer promotions or exclusive deals for users who check-in or review local businesses.

 2. In-App Advertising: Relevant, non-intrusive ads for travel services or experiences.